mlochbaum/Singeli/README.md

 For options see `$ singeli -h`.
 To run `./singeli` as an executable, ensure that CBQN is installed as `bqn` in your executable path, or call as `/path/to/bqn singeli …`.

-Early design discussion for Singeli took place at [topanswers.xyz](https://topanswers.xyz/apl?q=1623); now it's in the BQN forums ([links and instructions](https://mlochbaum.github.io/BQN/index.html#where-can-i-find-bqn-users)).
+Early design discussion for Singeli took place at [topanswers.xyz](https://topanswers.xyz/apl?q=1623); now it's in the [BQN forum](https://mlochbaum.github.io/BQN/community/forums.html).

 ## Language overview